How To Buy A Conch Pearl

 The rarest and most expensive Conch Pearls are those having the “flame” structure”, or rivers of light covering the surface.
 This chatoyant like characteristic can be quite spectacular and combined with certain shapes and colors such as pink, magenta, lavender and peach, will fetch the highest prices.
 An extremely rare snow (white) with flame structure will also be very valuable as a collector item.
 Sometimes there is a well defined “eye” and on even rarer occasions you may be lucky enough to see a double eye.
 Only a small percentage of the few thousand pearls harvested annually are considered gem quality and those over 2 carats considered large, with 3 to 4 carats and up reaching collector status.
-Color, shape, size and characteristic nuances such as the coveted flame structure, all effect value which like in all gems can range widely.
+Color, shape, size, color distribution, surface characteristics and other nuances such as the coveted flame structure, all affect value which like in all gems can range widely.
 Be prepared for prices in line with the extreme rarity of what you are looking at.
-Top queen conch pearls can fetch premium prices in the marketplace reaching in the tens of thousands of dollars per carat but there are also more pearls available to the consumer that are reasonably priced compared to other gems of lesser rarity.
+Top queen conch pearls can fetch premium prices in the marketplace reaching over ten thousand dollars per carat but there are also more pearls available to the consumer that are reasonably priced compared to other gems of lesser rarity.

 No other pearl has such a wide range of colors, from the famous pastel pink, startling white to magenta, snow rose pink, orange, cafe-au-lait and lavender in between.
-Like emeralds, there is no universal grading system for Queen Conch Pearls, so in 2009 the “Marcial de Gomar Conch Pearl Color Description Guide” was unveiled at the American Society of Appraisers conference in Orlando FL, as a means for helping dealers and consumers identify color attributes and qualities of these magnificent gems for when purchasing or searching for replacement or researching market values.
+In 2009 the “Marcial de Gomar Conch Pearl Color Description Guide” was unveiled at the American Society of Appraisers conference in Orlando FL, as a means for helping dealers and consumers identify color attributes and qualities of these magnificent gems for when purchasing or searching for a replacement or researching market values.
 This color description guide is free to the world and we hope that it may contribute to the industry and consumer alike.

 Remember also that any conch pearl is something that even very few jewelers have ever seen.
 Strive to avoid excessive exposure to ultraviolet light.
 All organic gems are subject to its effect even though it may not be apparent until after prolonged exposure over many years.
 Conch pearls, however, thus dulled can usually be re-polished to bring out their original luster and unlike many cultured pearls are not treated with dyes, waxes or irradiation.
 Consult us if your pearl loses its luster.
 If you are going to be in the sun for a long time, turn the ring over under your finger.
 It takes a long time for the luster to dull, perhaps a full season of exposure to direct sunlight before you would notice any change.
 Conventional indoor electric lights, unless very hot, should not affect your conch pearl.
 Our light displays in our store produce no change in the color or luster of the pearls.
 When it comes to care and cleaning do not use ammonia based cleaners.
 Use warm soapy water or a solution of water and bicarbonate of soda, and rinse well with cold water.
 An ionic cleaner or even mild ultrasonic immersion with a non-toxic biodegradable solution, rinsed well, will also work well for Conch Pearls.